Marshal: Demonstration marshal

 Demonstration marshals, also called stewards, are used by the organizers of large or controversial demonstrations, rallies and protests, to help ensure the safety of the participants.
 They are especially important for preventing infiltration by agents provocateurs.

 Sports

-Racing and other competitions

 In motorsports, such as auto racing, motorcycle racing, and rallying, the track marshals wave the racing flags and assist crashed or broken-down vehicles and their drivers, while pit marshals watch over the procedures in the pits, and fire marshals assist in the event of a fire on the track or in the pit.
 The FIA provides general rules and recommendations on marshalling.
 In the 1977 South African Grand Prix, 1977 Japanese Grand Prix, 2000 Italian Grand Prix, 2001 Australian Grand Prix, and 2013 Canadian Grand Prix, track marshals were victims of fatal accidents.

-In some organized competitions, such as the endurance competition "Tough Guy," officials seeing to the observance of the rules are styled marshals.
-In road running races, in particular, course marshals enforce rules of competition and assist runners as needed.
+In some organized competitions, such as the "Tough Guy" endurance competition, officials seeing to the observance of the rules are styled marshals.
+In road running and cycling races, in particular, course marshals enforce rules of competition and assist runners as needed.